 These are the absolute biggest you can get!
-Fully Cooked Premium wild-caught Red King Crab with each leg weighing in over one pound!.
+Fully Cooked Premium wild-caught Red King Crab with each leg could weigh up to one pound!.
+This is the 6-9 count colossal size.

 How to cook King Crab